stolinski/tolin.ski/src/posts/local-first-options.md

 #### The Bummer

 Cost here is the big bummer.
-The good news is that it's free for non-commercial projects but expensive for commecrial products ($500/m with <1k profiles> && <$200k ARR>).
+The good news is that it's free for non-commercial projects but expensive for commecrial products ($500/m with less than 1k profiles and less than $200k ARR>).
 There is also no self hosted version that I could find.
 This is a serious option for serious business or people wanting to learn.

 #### Backend Strategies